JorgeFilipePinto/JorgeFilipePinto/README.md

 - C++
 - C
 - Assembly

-# # Programming Languages in study
-- Swift
+## In study at the moment
-- SwiftUI
+- Swift and Framwork SwiftUI

 ## I will learn
 - React
 - JavaScript
 - Kotlin

 # Soft Skills
 - Determination